steamship-core/multimodal-agent-starter/dog-trainer/README.md

 and follow the prompts.

+## Connecting your agent to the web

+This Agent is intended to be used in conjunction with the companion [Vercel Example here](https://github.com/steamship-core/steamship-frontend/tree/main/examples/with-nextjs-auth-and-database).
+Just follow the directions on that README and then set the `STEAMSHIP_PACKAGE_HANDLE` environment variable to the value of your version of this agent rather than the `ai-dog-trainer` value provided in that example.

-## What tools can I use with my agent?
+## What other tools can I use with my agent?

 Tools help your agent perform actions or fetch information from the outside world.
 The Steamship SDK includes [a large set of multi-modal & memory-aware tools you can use right away](https://docs.steamship.com/agent-guidebook/core-concepts/tools).
 And you can import or find more open source tools in the [Steamship SDK](https://github.com/steamship-core/python-client):

-## What mixins can I use with my agent?
+## What other mixins can I use with my agent?

 Mixins provide additional API endpoints to your agent, which can connect your agent to a communication channel like Telegram, or provide additional data loading functionality.